 In the Paradise Attributes there is a group of attributes that we refer to as Banded attributes.
 They are based on the envelope and instantaneous phase attributes that are part of the original instantaneous attributes as derived by Turhan Taner.

 Just a quick review of some of the foundational concepts to base our discussion of the Banded attributes calculated in Paradise.
-For a more detailed explanation, please refer to the help document labeled “Complex Trace Attributes Overview”.
+For a more detailed explanation, please refer to “Complex Trace Attributes Overview”.

 Now the complex signal is a vector with one axis pointing in the real direction and the other axis pointing in the Hilbert transform direction.
 The amplitude and Hilbert transform are Cartesian coordinates, X and Y, of the vector respectively.

 At any instant of time the length of the vector is the Euclidean distance

 Figure 2: Envelope is red, amplitude is blue and Hilbert transformation is green.

 The phase signal is found as the angle of the vector for the Euclidean distance.

 Figure 3: Phase is illustrated below amplitude a(t) to correlate phase discontinuities with the period of the local reflection wavelet.
 Period is measured peak-to-peak or trough-to-trough and is reciprocal of frequency.
 Notice here that another way to estimate period is to measure time between phase discontinuities which is at every other zero crossing of amplitude.

 The group of Banded attributes are based on picked properties of a signal using either the envelope or phase attributes.
 The phase breaks and envelope breaks attributes represent minima that are picked from their respective attribute signals.

 The first of these, phase breaks, is computed in several steps.
 First, smooth phase is computed as